erickrr-bd/Tekium-Winlogbeat-Update-Script/README.md

 By default, the script takes the hostnames from the "hosts_update.txt" file.
 Both the Winlogbeat folder and the file with the hostnames must be at the same directory level as the update script.

-This can be changed using the parameters: "hosts_update.txt", where the name of the file from which the hostnames are read is indicated.
+This can be changed using the parameter: "hosts_file_name", where the name of the file from which the hostnames are read is indicated.

 For example: